How to Plan a Slower Hike

 You have two variables: time and daily distance.
 Try not to squeeze one into the other.
 One will be the limiting factor so let it be – and just let the non-limiting factor go up or down to suit.

-So what distance will you be comfortable with?
+What distance are you comfortable with?

 Anyone who comprehensively documents hikes – whether through videos, photos, even pen and ink or watercolour – knows just how much time this takes.
 If you’re taking time to document your hike, it probably comprises an important part of your enjoyment as well.
 I enjoy reliving wonderful memories through Helen’s photos, and photographing wildflowers comprises a significant part of Helen’s enjoyment during the walk itself.
-Make sure to allow time for the activities you love.

 What are the available daylight hours?
 We plan to get to camp at least one hour before sunset.
-That gives us an hour to set up camp and organise dinner.
-We also allow an extra hour during the day for distractions, delays (eg we may shelter during a storm) or simply to make sure we have time to enjoy special spots we come across.
-If none of those eventuate we have an hour spare for a small exploration walk around camp.
-So in winter in Australia, we may only have 6 - 7 hours effective walking time (allowing time for breakfast, packing up etc).
-Hence for us, 15 – 18 km is a practical upper daily limit in winter.
-We could easily cover much bigger distances in the Icelandic summer, when the sun didn’t set till 11pm!
+That allows at least an hour to set up camp and organise dinner.
+We also allow an extra hour during the day for distractions, delays (eg sheltering during a storm) or to have time to enjoy special spots.
+If none of those eventuate, we have an hour spare to explorate around camp.

-But irrespective of how much light you have, it’s a good idea to limit the normally daily time spent actually walking to six or seven hours.
+Irrespective of how much light you have, it’s a good idea to limit the normally daily time spent actually walking to six or seven hours.

 This last point is so variable between hikers it is hard to provide guidance.
-But the following provides some insight to the impacts of terrain and track conditions and how we consider them.
+But the following provides insight to the impacts of terrain and track conditions and how we consider them.

 Trail Hiking Australia offers the following, more realistic, outlook:

-3 km/h : Walking down a steep sloping spur
+3 km/h (1.86mph): Walking down a steep sloping spur

 The guidance from Trail Hiking Australia is still, for us slow hikers, a little optimistic, particularly in harder walking conditions.
 So as a guide: